 - Remove the milk mixture from the heat and stir in the remaining ingredients.
 Then stir in the macaroni and sausage.
 Allow the sauce to thicken 5 minutes before serving.

-- Polish Sausage Macaroni and Cheese by A Kitchen Hoor’s Adventures
+- Polish Sausage Mac and Cheese from A Kitchen Hoor’s Adventures

 Well, this definitely looks super comforting!
 I am not looking forward to cold weather, though.
 I love my ac and can’t stand when temperatures dip super low.
 I will be hibernating until spring :/